Frequently Asked Questions and Videos

 What type of training do the staff have?

 We have a multi-disciplinary team that works together to address your specific needs.
 The team includes:

-- Bachelor's-level service coordinators assist you with connecting to other agencies for ongoing treatment, referral to community resources, navigating various provider systems and problem solving.
+- Bachelor's-level service coordinators to assist you with connecting to other agencies for ongoing treatment, referral to community resources, navigating various provider systems and problem solving.

-- Peer support specialists have lived experience with mental health challenges and/or addiction and have specific training to support you.
+- Peer support specialists who have lived experience with mental health challenges and/or addiction and have specific training to support you.

 - Psychiatrists and psychiatric mental health nurse practitioners who provide urgent medication evaluation and consultation.